The Akashic Record and Halls of Learning

 The Divisions of the Halls of Learning

 As with everything in the afterlife, the organization of this place is perfect.
-If you wish to know about a specific subject you are drawn immediately to the source of the knowledge you need.
+If you wish to know about a specific subject in the Akashic record you are drawn immediately to the source of the knowledge you need.
 You may suddenly find yourself inside one of the buildings and meeting one of the experts in the particular field you want to know about.
 A room will materialize around you, one perfectly suited to your disposition and the questions you want to ask.
 For example, if you want to know about alchemy you may find yourself in an alchemists’ laboratory from the Middle Ages.
 If literature is your chosen subject, you may meet your wise man or woman in a vast library of old books.

 The halls of learning have many departments and sections that manifest according to the needs of each lecture or study.
 You will not think of this as a strange world, for the transition into these states will feel familiar and natural.
 Like educational establishments, the areas of the halls of learning have various sections and departments.